-Revenue from intergovernmental sources is granted by other governmental units such as the State of Illinois and the Cook County Forest Preserve District is estimated to reimburse Cook County \$2.2 million in FY2024 for administrative services rendered on their behalf.
+Revenue from intergovernmental sources is granted by other governmental units.
+The Forest Preserve District of Cook County will reimburse Cook County \$2.2 million in FY2024 for administrative services rendered on its behalf.
 The State of Illinois through State statute agrees to partially reimburse for the salaries of the State's Attorney and the Public Defender.
 In addition, the State of Illinois through the Administrative Office of the Illinois Courts (AOIC) reimburses the salaries of probation officers and administrative staff that work on behalf of adult and juvenile probation.
-In total, the State of Illinois is estimated to reimburse Cook County \$53.6 million by the end of FY2023, with a projected reimbursement amount of \$59.4 million in FY2024.
+In total, the State of Illinois is anticipated to reimburse Cook County \$53.6 million by the end of FY2023, with a budgeted reimbursement amount of \$59.4 million in FY2024.
 Revenue received for the Juvenile Temporary Detention Center (JTDC), Adult and Juvenile Probation, State's Attorney and the Public Defender from the State of Illinois are deposited into the Public Safety Fund.
 Indirect Costs from Special Purpose Funds and Grants are reimbursed back to the County General Fund based on a cost allocation plan identifying indirect expenses and pension funding supplied by the County.
-For FY2024, the County is estimated to receive \$13.4 million in Indirect Costs.
+For FY2024, the County is expecting to receive \$13.4 million in Indirect Costs.